dotnet/aspnetcore/src/Components/benchmarkapps/Wasm.Performance/README.md

 ### Running the benchmarks

 The TestApp is a regular BlazorWASM project and can be run using `dotnet run`.
-The Driver is an app that connects against an existing Selenium server, and speaks the Benchmark protocol.
-You generally do not need to run the Driver locally, but if you were to do so, you can either start a selenium-server instance and run using `dotnet run [<selenium-server-port>]` or run it inside a Linux-based docker container.
+The Driver is an app that uses Playwright to launch a browser and run the test app, reporting benchmark results in Crank's protocol format.
+You generally do not need to run the Driver locally, you can do so if needed via `dotnet run`.

-Here are the commands you would need to run it locally inside docker:

-1. `dotnet publish -c Release Driver/Wasm.Performance.Driver.csproj`
-2. `docker build -t blazor-local -f ./local.dockerfile . `
-3. `docker run -it blazor-local`

-To run the benchmark app in the Benchmark server, run
+The benchmark app can also be run using [Crank](https://github.com/dotnet/crank?tab=readme-ov-file).
+To run the benchmark app in the Benchmark server, follow the Crank installation steps and then run:

 ```
-dotnet run -- --config aspnetcore/src/Components/benchmarkapps/Wasm.Performance/benchmarks.compose.json application.endpoints <BenchmarkServerUri> --scenario blazorwasmbenchmark
+crank --config https://github.com/dotnet/aspnetcore/blob/main/src/Components/benchmarkapps/Wasm.Performance/benchmarks.compose.json?raw=true --config https://github.com/aspnet/Benchmarks/blob/main/scenarios/aspnet.profiles.yml?raw=true --scenario blazorwasmbenchmark --profile aspnet-perf-lin
 ```

 If you have local changes that you'd like to benchmark, the easiest way is to push your local changes and tell the server to use your branch:

 ```
-dotnet run -- --config aspnetcore/src/Components/benchmarkapps/Wasm.Performance/benchmarks.compose.json application.endpoints <BenchmarkServerUri> --scenario blazorwasmbenchmark --application.buildArguments "gitBranch=mylocalchanges"
+crank --config https://github.com/dotnet/aspnetcore/blob/main/src/Components/benchmarkapps/Wasm.Performance/benchmarks.compose.json?raw=true --config https://github.com/aspnet/Benchmarks/blob/main/scenarios/aspnet.profiles.yml?raw=true --scenario blazorwasmbenchmark --profile aspnet-perf-lin --application.buildArguments gitBranch=myLocalChanges --application.source.branchOrCommit myLocalChanges
 ```